AndrewEC/SteganographyApp/README.markdown

     Example: --images=[r]<^.*\\.(png)><.> looks for all png files in the current directory.

 --passsword :: The password to encrypt the input file when 'encode' was specified in the action argument.
+    Enter ? as the password to input the real password in interactive mode.

 --compress :: Specifies whether or not to compress/decompress the encoded/decoded content.
     Value must be either 'true' or 'false'.